top of page

 Pesticides

 Apples are grown in most temperate climates and are vulnerable to worms, scale, and other insects.
 They are usually sprayed with pesticides several times.
 You should always wash your apples before eating them.
-Some experts even suggests peeling them, especially if they are coated in wax.
+Some experts even suggest peeling them, especially if they are coated in wax.
 The wax itself is not the problem, but it could prevent any pesticide residues from being washed off.

 Bacterial and Other Infections

 People who have consumed unpasteurized apple juice or apple cider have become ill with Escherichia coli (E. coli) and cryptosporidium.
-While the risk of becoming sick from these products are low, children, the elderly, and people with suppressed immune systems are at greater risk and should take precautions such as only drinking pasteurized cider or juice.
+While the risk of becoming sick from these products is low, children, the elderly, and people with suppressed immune systems are at greater risk and should take precautions such as only drinking pasteurized cider or juice.
 Most supermarkets and grocery stores sell pasteurized drinks.
 You should always read the label before purchasing or drinking.
 Be careful when you purchase apple juice or cider from the roadside, country fairs, or when visiting the local orchards.

 Allergies